 Over 3,000 catfish species exists with others waiting to be described.
 These many organisms are divided into 36 families.
 The exciting bit is that catfish account for 1 out of every 20 vertebrate animals that have been described.

-This section will sample out examples of catfish species.
-Insight into their habitats will also be provided.
+This section will sample out examples of catfish species and an insight into their habitats.

 What Do Flathead Catfish Eat?

 Flathead catfish diet mostly constitutes of fish, insects, and crustaceans.

 - This catfish species is also referred to as the Mississippi cat, yellow cat, mudcat, or the shovelhead cat.